mhjungk/apache2/README.md

 Patches
 =======

 Apache httpd and APR have a bug when cross compiling [here](https://bz.apache.org/bugzilla/show_bug.cgi?id=51257).
-This patch avoids compiling 'gen_test_char' with rumprun compiler.
+This patch avoids compiling `gen_test_char` with rumprun compiler.

 Instructions
 ============

-'Makefile' will download sources as tar, extract, apply atches, and build them.
+`Makefile` will download sources as tar, extract, apply atches, and build them.
 ```
 make
 ```